U.S. Copyright Office, Library of Congress.

 FOR FURTHER INFORMATION CONTACT:

-Robert J. Kasunic, Associate Register of Copyrights and Director of Registration Policy and Practice, or Erik Bertin, Deputy Director of Registration Policy and Practice, by telephone at 202-707-8040, or by email at firstname.lastname@example.org and email@example.com; or Cindy Paige Abramson, Assistant General Counsel, by telephone at 202-707-0676, or by email at firstname.lastname@example.org.
+Regan A. Smith, General Counsel and Associate Register of Copyrights, or Robert J. Kasunic, Associate Register of Copyrights and Director of Registration Policy & Practice, or Erik Bertin, Deputy Director of Registration Policy and Practice, by email at firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org, or by telephone at (202) 707-8350.

 End Further Info